-The Group has performed an impairment test based on a discounted cash flow model including cash flows derived from the three year budget plan and residual value as of the fourth year.
+The Group has performed an impairment test based on a discounted cash flow model with cash flows for the next five years derived from the budget and a residual value considering a perpetual growth rate.

-The MAT NV 3D Printing software (BE) CGU is included in the reportable segment 3D Printing Software.
-The Rapidfit+ (USA) and e-Prototypy (PL) CGU is included in the reportable segment "Industrial production."
-The CGU Orthoview (UK) is included in the reportable segment "Medical".
+The MAT NV 3D Printing software (BE) and Cenat CGU are included in the reportable segment Materialise Software.
+The Rapidfit+ (USA), e-Prototypy (PL) and Mat Metal CGU are included in the reportable segment "Materialise Manufacturing".
+The CGU Orthoview (UK) is included in the reportable segment "Materialise Medical".